1300 364 858

 • Tank accessibility and scrubbing

-Tanks may need to be cleaned any time of the year, when you have dead animals, debris build-up, or an issue with illness (possibly due to bacteria).
-However, cleaning your tank before Spring/Summer will help avoid potential issues where bacteria will breed during those hot months.
+Tanks may need to be cleaned at any time of the year when dead animals, debris build-up, or illness (possibly due to bacteria) occurs.
+However, cleaning your tank before Spring and summer will help avoid potential issues where bacteria will breed during those hot months.

-We recommend an annual clean and sanitisation of your drinking water tank/s.
-This will help reduce the amount of water wastage and keep the costs down in maintaining your tank.
-The more sediment build-up, the longer it takes to remove and the more water required.
+We recommend an annual cleaning and sanitisation of your drinking water tank/s.
+This will help reduce the amount of water wastage and keep the costs of maintaining your tank down.
+The more sediment build-up, the longer it takes to remove, and the more water required.

 No. Please don’t!

-The more water the better, with the exception if the water is contaminated (where we will be required to drain the tank, clean and sterilise before refilling).
+The more water, the better, except if the water is contaminated (in which case we will be required to drain the tank, clean, and sterilise it before refilling).

-We need water in the tank to be able to vacuum the sludge from the floor.
-It doesn’t need to be completely full, but a minimum of one third or 1 meter of water is necessary.
+We need water in the tank to vacuum the sludge from the floor.
+The tank doesn’t need to be completely full, but it must have at least one-third or one meter of water.

 A Water Sanitiser is a product used to neutralise bacteria and water borne viruses.
 There are various products available on the market, the most common which are Chlorine based.
 For rainwater tanks, we do not recommend using a Chlorine based water sanitiser in your tanks.